PicnicSupermarket/localicious/README.md

 A similar file with the Dutch translations will be created as well if we request localicious to do so:

-`localicious render ./copy.yaml ./output_path --platforms android --languages en,nl`
+`localicious render ./copy.yaml ./output_path --outputTypes android --collections ANDROID,SHARED --languages en,nl`

-By changing the destination, like so:
+By changing the destination output type, like so:

-`localicious render ./copy.yaml ./output_path --platforms ios --languages en`
+`localicious render ./copy.yaml ./output_path --outputTypes ios --collections IOS,SHARED --languages en`

 the following Localizable.strings file will be generated for iOS: